 This recipe has been a long favorite of ours, which I developed as a DIY version of a commercial meal a few years back, for a cooking presentation.
-I have included three methods of prep – so everyone can be happy 😉 And 6the bonus?
+Included is three trail cooking methods, so everyone can be happy.
+And the bonus?
 This recipe is vegetarian friendly.

 Garden Vegetable Couscous

 Pack in a quart freezer or sandwich bag: